 Canon SL2 versus Fujifilm X-T2

 The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in June 2017 and July 2016.
 The SL2 is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Fujifilm X-T2.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).